glasgowshipyard/principals-playoff/readme.md

 # Principles Playoff

-**Tournament-style elimination to discover what actually drives you.**
+**Tournament-style elimination to discover what actually drives us**

-No surveys, no corporate fluff - just head-to-head competition until one principle stands supreme.
+A head to head of guiding principles.

 ## What It Does